+$$\max{h,w,j} U(C,h,z)$$

+s.t.

+$$C = f(wh, I)$$

+$$(h, w, z) \in B$$

+,

-$\max{h,w,j} U(C,h,z)$ s.t.
-C = f(wh,I) $(h,w,z) \in B,$ none of the hallmarks of human cognition over, say, the cognition of a chimp.
+No internal structure of people, and hence none of the hallmarks of human cognition over, say, the cognition of a chimp.

 No epistemic attitudes.
 No knowledge.
-(2.1)

-where I is an unearned income, C is a net income and f() is the tax-benefit rule that transforms gross income into net income.
-Over the last ten years, together with other colleagues, we have developed a structural model of labour supply1 which features: si- 1 See for example Aaberge, Colombino and Strøm (1999), Aaberge, Colombino, strøm and Wennemo (2000) and their references.
-2. Direct Taxation and Behavioural Microsimulation: A Review of Applications We assume that agents choose among jobs, each job being defined by a wage rate w, hours of work h and other characteristics z.
+(2.1) where I is an unearned income, C is a net income and f() is the tax-benefit rule that transforms gross income into net income.
+Over the last ten years, together with other colleagues, we have developed a structural model of labour supply which features: si 2.
+Direct Taxation and Behavioural Microsimulation: A Review of Application We assume that agents choose among jobs, each job being defined by a wage rate w, hours of work h and other characteristics z.
 As an example of z, think of commuting time or the specific skills involved in the job.
 For expository simplicity, the text that follows considers a single person household, although the model we estimate considers both singles and married couples.
+The problem s.t.

-The problem solved by the agent is: No internal structure of people, and hence
+$$\max{h,w,j} U(C,h,z)$$ solved by the agent is:

+$$C = f(wh, I)$$

+$$(h, w, z) \in B$$

+,

-$max{h,w,j} U(C,h,z)$ s.t.
-C = f (wh,I) $(h,w,z) \in B,$ none of the hallmarks of human cognition over, say, the cognition of a chimp.
+No internal structure of people, and hence none of the hallmarks of human cognition over, say, the cognition of a chimp.

 No epistemic attitudes.

 No knowledge.
 No emotions.

-(2.1) where I is an unearned income, C is a net income and f() is the tax-benefit rule that transforms gross income into net income.
-Over the last ten years, together with other colleagues, we have developed a structural model of labour supply1 which features: si- 1 See for example Aaberge, Colombino and Strøm (1999), Aaberge, Colombino, strøm and Wennemo (2000) and their references.
-We assume that agents choose among jobs, each job being defined by a wage rate w, hours of work h and other characteristics z.
+where I is an unearned income, C is a net income and f() is the tax-benefit rule that transforms gross income into net income.
+Over the last ten years, together with other colleagues, we have developed a structural model of labour supply which features: si 2.
+Direct Taxation and Behavioural Microsimulation: A Review of Application We assume that agents choose among jobs, each job being defined by a wage rate w, hours of work h and other characteristics z.
 As an example of z, think of commuting time or the specific skills involved in the job.
 For expository simplicity, the text that follows considers a single person household, although the model we estimate considers both singles and married couples.
-The problem No internal structure of people, and hence solved by the agent is:
+The problem solved by the agent is: